 Continuing students register according to the schedule posted on the Registrar’s Website.
 New students enroll during a scheduled orientation session or individually with the Registrar.
 Generally, students are not allowed to register after the first day classes are scheduled to meet, or after Change of Course Days.

-Continuing students not planning to enroll for a subsequent semester must complete the formal Exit Interview scheduled in the Office of Counseling Services.
+Continuing students not planning to enroll for a subsequent semester must complete the formal Exit Interview scheduled in the Success Center.

 Advising: Continuing students should select their courses with the assistance of their academic advisor.
 Advisors should sign the Registration Form after it is complete, and mark the student approved to register on ChetAdvisor indicating approval of the student's selected courses and program plan.

-Registration for classes: Students may register online through Gateway or in the Office of the Registrar during specific times listed by the Registrar.
+Registration for classes: Students may register online through ChetNet or in the One Stop Student Service Center during specific times listed by the Registrar.

-Registration Form: The Registration Form is used to enroll for courses in the Office of the Registrar.
+Registration Form: The Registration Form is used to enroll for courses in the One Stop Center.
 Please plan carefully before listing course choices.
 Only Registration forms with the advisor’s signature will be accepted.

 Student Load: Twelve semester hours is the minimum full-time load; however, enrollment in 14-15 semester hours of credit is considered a normal load.
 A student may enroll for more than 16 semester hours during a regular semester if that student has a cumulative GPA of 3.0 or higher.
 No student will be permitted to enroll for more than 18 semester hours of credit without permission from the Academic Standards Committee.